tedwards2412/exclusion-limits/README.md

 ## Exclusion limits - A Complete Guide

-The purpose of this repository is to collect and explain the concepts associated with exclusion limits (often known as upper limits).
-We aim to make it a stand alone project such that it is understable with relatively basic knowledge of statistics.
-We will try to provide references to either books or lectures notes at points of assumed knowledge.
+The purpose of this repository is to collect and explain the concepts associated with exclusion limits.
+Our aim is to keep it a stand alone resource such that it is understandable with relatively basic knowledge of statistics.
+We will provide relevant references to either books or lectures notes at points of assumed knowledge.

-Most of the text will be written in the form of jupyter notebooks within this repository but there will most likely be an accompanying document where we ellaborate on the mathematics behind the concepts used here.
+Most of the text will be written in the form of Jupyter notebooks within this repository but there will most likely be an accompanying document where we elaborate on the mathematics behind the concepts used here.
 The notebooks will contain coded examples for the majority of the concepts we introduce throughout the text.

-Below we have a series of links to the different chapters and a one line description of whats contained within.
+Below we have a series of links to the different chapters with short descriptions.

 ## Contents